 In this case, you must recompute the prepayment input.
-Internally,
+Internally, this

-to find the effective duration.
+the effective duration.

 The option-adjusted spread (OAS) is an amount of extra interest added above (or below if negative) the reference zero curve.
 To compute the OAS, you must provide the zero curve as an extra input.
 You can specify the zero curve in any intervals and with any compounding method.
 (To minimize any error due to interpolation, keep the intervals as regular and frequent as possible.)
 You must supply a prepayment vector or specify a speed corresponding to a standard PSA prepayment vector.